 The only World Heritage City of India is also the business capital of India.
-You can enjoy the most secular of the architectures and also the first river-front of India that was inspired by River Thames.
+You can enjoy the most secular of the architecture and also the first riverfront of India that was inspired by the River Thames.
 Taking scooter rides to Adalaj step-well, Modhera, Patan, Siddhpur and Nal Sarovar would also be some of the good experiences in the city.
-Moreover, the city is also the land of Mahatma Gandhi and it has been a witness of many historic events during the pre-independence era.
-Stay in the havelis, explore the step-wells, mosques and delicious Gujarati food during your stay in Ahmedabad.
+Moreover, the city is also the land of Mahatma Gandhi and it has witnessed many historic events during the pre-independence era.
+Stay in the havelis, and explore the step-wells, mosques and delicious Gujarati food during your stay in Ahmedabad.

 This little France in India is an apt choice when you wish to take a travel break and volunteer to help in realizing the dreams of the change-makers in Auroville.
-This tiny village near Pondicherry has well-established itself as a universal land with people from all over the world settled here practising the ‘karma yoga’.
-French architecture dotted with Tamil traditions presents a perfect blend of Indian and Western culture.
+This tiny village near Pondicherry has well-established itself as a universal land with people from all over the world settling here to practise ‘karma yoga’.
+French architecture dotted with Tamil traditions presents a perfect blend of Indian and Western cultures.
 And if you worry about safety rest assured that Pondicherry is one of the safest Indian cities for solo female travelers.

-A town that remained unaffected during Mughal invasions and British rule gives you a glimpse of a rich and generous princely state of Bundelkhand.
+A town that remained unaffected during Mughal invasions and British rule gives you a glimpse of the rich and generous princely state of Bundelkhand.
 It is a haven for solo travellers considering the zero crime in the town and friendly locals, making it one of the safest Indian cities for solo female travelers.
-From Mandana paintings, kayaking in Betwa river, cycling in the forest to a luxury village homestay among the farms, Orchha can literally ensure your dream vacation comes true.
+From Mandana paintings, kayaking in the Betwa river, and cycling in the forest to a luxury village homestay among the farms, Orchha can literally ensure your dream vacation comes true.
 The best part about Orchha is that you can trust the people with any service, hitchhiking and can even have a cup of tea with any friendly person without any hesitation.
 You would be welcomed and treated well wherever you go in this quaint town of Lord Ram.